lubuntu-team/manual/README.md

 # Lubuntu Manual Source Code

 This is the Lubuntu Manual source code.
 The concept was derived from [the Kubuntu Manual](https://github.com/ahoneybun/kubuntu-manual).
 The master branch of this data is now on LXQt for Lubuntu 18.10+ and if you want code for earlier versions it is on the LXDE branch.
 For each relase of a distro go to the numerical number of that release such as 19.10.
+To see what is currently in master [manual master branch](https://manual.lubuntu.me/master/) and to see the current stable version look at [stable manual branch](https://manual.lubuntu.me/stable/)

 ## How it works